AaronRobinsonMSFT/DNNE/readme.md

     }
     ```

-2) Adorn the desired managed function with the `DNNE.ExportAttribute`.
+1) Adorn the desired managed function with the `DNNE.ExportAttribute`.
     - Optionally set the `DNNE.ExportAttribute.EntryPoint` property to indicate the name of the native export.
     - If the `EntryPoint` property is `null`, the name of the mananged function is used.
 This default name will not include the namespace or class containing the function.
     - User supplied values in `EntryPoint` will not be modified or validated in any manner.
 This string will be consume by a C compiler and should therefore adhere to the [C language's restrictions on function names](https://en.cppreference.com/w/c/language/functions).

-3) Set the `<EnableDynamicLoading>true</EnableDynamicLoading>` property in the managed project containing the methods to export.
+1) Set the `<EnableDynamicLoading>true</EnableDynamicLoading>` property in the managed project containing the methods to export.
 This will produce a `*.runtimeconfig.json` that is needed to activate the runtime during export dispatch.

-### Generate using NuGet package
+## Generating a native binary using the DNNE NuPkg

 **Note** Currently limited to Windows only

-4) Include the DNNE NuGet package in the managed project.
-The NuGet is currently not on a feed, so a local path must be set as a NuGet source after the package is built.
+1) The DNNE NuPkg can be built locally by running `pack` on [`dnne-gen.csproj`](./src/dnne-gen/dnne-gen.csproj).

+    `> dotnet pack dnne-gen.csproj`

+1) Add the NuPkg to the target managed project.
+Remember to update the projects `nuget.config` to point at the location of the recently built DNNE NuPkg.

     ```xml
     <ItemGroup>